Facelina bostoniensis (Couthouy, 1838)

 - Facelina – Latin for “lined face”.

 This species was formerly known as F. drummondi.
 It is an anfiatlantic species, initially described in the shores of Massachusetts (USA).
-It was later cited in the coast of Maine (USA), then in the Atlantic european shores from Norway to the Iberian Peninsula, Cape Verde and also in the Western Mediterranean.
-In the Iberian Peninsula it has been cited along the Cantabrian coast, in Portugal, in the southeast coast and in Catalonia (Illa Faradell, Badalona, Cadaqués and Cubelles).
+It was later cited in the coast of Maine (USA), then in the Atlantic european shores from Norway to the Iberian Peninsula.
+Literature reports from the Mediterranean correspond to Facelina vicina (Bergh, 1882), a species reinstated by Carmona (2020).
+In the Iberian Peninsula it has been reported along the Cantabrian coast and in Portugal.

 | : OBIS|